 - EU ICT Work Permit (Art.
 27 quinquies and Art.
 27 sexies of Italian Immigration Law)

 Under these two options, workers do not become local employees of the hosting company.
 In fact, they still maintain an employment relationship with the home country employer.

-The workers who will be temporarily seconded and are eligible for an Intra Company Transfer Visa are:
+The workers who will be temporarily seconded and are eligible for an ICT Visa are:

 - Highly specialized workers (i.e. employees holding the mandatory and specialist know-how requested for the business area, techniques and management of the hosting company);